9.7 Finite bow width

 The same computational approach can be used to explore the effect of finite bow width on the behaviour in the Schelleng diagram.
 Simulations initialised with ideal Helmholtz motion can be made at a grid of points in the Schelleng plane, with different values of bow force and bow position distributed on logarithmic scales to match the Galluzzo measurement.
 The result of that measurement was discussed back in section 9.3, and the main plot is reproduced here as Fig. 5 (with the addition of some mark-up in green, to be explained shortly).

 The measurements were made with the rosin-coated rod — unlike the Guettler measurements, they were not repeated using a normal cello bow.
 This means that direct comparisons with simulations will need to be with a point-bow model, but we can then use the finite-width simulations to indicate how things might change with a real bow.
 Figure 6 shows a Schelleng diagram simulated using a single-point bow and the enhanced thermal model of friction.
-Figure 7 shows the corresponding plot using 6 “bow-hairs” spaced over the 10 mm width of a cello bow.
+Figure 7 shows the corresponding plot using 6 “bow-hairs” spaced over the 10 mm width of a cello bow, centred in each case on a nominal position indexed by the value of $\beta$.

 It is probably useful to start with a reminder of what we expect the Schelleng diagram to show, and what the different colours signify in these plots.
 All three plots show a central region of red pixels, connoting Helmholtz motion.
 Below the red pixels is a band of orange colour, connoting “double-slipping motion”, often described by players as “surface sound”.
 Below these orange pixels are some yellow ones, indicating a region where long-lasting steady stick-slip motion seems not to be possible at all — the string motion simply dies away.